jameshughes89/cs102/src/site/asn3.rst

 You do not need to test the provided ``equals`` method as I have already done that.
 Knowing you have a working ``equals`` makes it safe to use ``assertEquals`` in the unit tests.

-Having complete tests should help you debug issues you may have in your ``LinkedPriorityQueue`` class.
+Having complete tests should help you debug your ``LinkedPriorityQueue`` class.

 Part 4 --- Complete ``AStarMazeSolver``